-Literacy is a bridging course offered to students who test below benchmark standards in reading, writing and/or comprehension.
+L.E.N (Learning Enhancement - Literacy) is a bridging course offered to students in Year 8 who test below benchmark standards in reading, writing and/or comprehension.
 The course offers extra language studies in support of mainstream English.

-Students have the opportunity build on their literacy skills and gain confidence in their use and understanding of the English language.
+Students have the opportunity to build on their literacy skills and gain confidence in their use and understanding of the English language.